Relationship Difficulties

 We all have the potential to erect barriers to love.
 Once you become curious & conscious of your barriers (or defense mechanisms), you can DECIDE which barriers you would like to work on eliminating so you can learn to love yourself and others more fully and more fearlessly.

-If you—or your partner—experience any of the following relationship patterns or barriers, effective psychotherapy can help you learn new skills to promote relationship success and mastery.
+If you—or your partner—experience any of the following relationship patterns or barriers, it is never too late to learn new skills to promote relationship success and mastery.

 Intimacy Avoidance: rejecting partners who really ARE good enough and always having a “reason” to justify rejecting a suitable partner